ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 ## Overview
 In HTAN Phase 2, there are two clinical metadata tiers.
-- Tier 1 metadata is divided into multiple categories, including Demographics, Diagosis, Family History, Exposure, Molecular Test, Therapy, Follow Up and Vital Status.
+- Tier 1 metadata is divided into multiple categories, including Demographics, Diagnosis, Family History, Exposure, Molecular Test, Therapy, Follow Up and Vital Status.
 - Tier 2 contains any cancer or study-specific clinical information which is not represented in Tier 1.
 Tier 2 is a flexible comma-separated value (csv) file.
 The only required attribute is HTAN Participant ID.
 All other attributes (columns headers) are determined by the submitting Center.

 Figure 1 provides a general representation of the model.